PranayKr/Deep_Reinforcement_Learning_Projects/README.md

                                             3)DoubleDQN_Checkpoint_2.pth

-  3) Double Deep Q-net with Priority Experience Replay algorithm Training / Testing Details (Files Used) :
+  c) Double Deep Q-net with Priority Experience Replay algorithm Training / Testing Details (Files Used) :

         For Training : Open the below mentioned Jupyter Notebook and execute all the cells